Humboldt Asphalt Density Profiler

 - Durable construction with IP65 ingress protection

-- Positioning system includes odometer, GPS and optional inertial measurements
+- Positioning system includes wireless odometer, GPS and optional inertial measurements

 - Provides continuous real-time pavement density and temperature measurements

-- Generate mpas of pavement density and temperature
+- Generate maps of pavement density and temperature

 - Calibrate the unit from core measurements, in-lab or in-field.

 - Rechargeable 4400mAh LiFePO4 battery for up to 6 hours continuous operation

 - Unit comes with spare battery and integral charging station located in case.

 - Shipping dimensions: 36" x 28" x 20" (91.4 x 71.1 x 50.8cm)

 Complete system includes: 2 GHZ radar antenna, scan cart, 2 batteries and carrying case with integral battery charger.